Entanglement and chaos near critical point in strongly coupled gauge theory: Entanglement Wedge Cross Section (EWCS)

-The equation \eqref{ewcs2} defines the induced metric $g_{\text{mn}}$.
-The turning points of the extremal surfaces we have examined are denoted as $z_t(2l+D)$ and $z_t(D)$.
-Consequently, when considering equations \eqref{ewcs2} and \eqref{ewcs3}, we obtain:
+where $g_{\text{mn}}$ is the induced metric. $z_t(2l+D)$ and $z_t(D)$ are the turning points of the extremal surfaces we have considered.
+Therefore equation \eqref{ewcs2} and \eqref{ewcs3} gives,

-By employing \eqref{eq4} and the definition of the dimensionless parameter $\xi$, we can express the integral above as follows, \footnote{Note that in deriving equation \eqref{ewcs5}, we have applied the multinomial expansion, similar to our earlier approach in section \ref{sec:sec4}.}
+By employing \eqref{eq4} and the definition of the dimensionless parameter $\xi$, we can express the above integral as follows, \footnote{Note that in deriving equation \eqref{ewcs5}, we have applied the multinomial expansion, similar to our earlier approach in section \ref{sec:sec4}.}

-In the following two subsections, we will examine the behavior of the EWCS under varying temperature conditions, employing suitable approximations as previously demonstrated.
 As indicated by the expression above, it becomes evident that when $D$ significantly exceeds $l$, the EWCS completely disappears.
+In the following subsections, we examine the behavior of the EWCS at low and high temperature.